shreyanshu32/kanbanFinal/README.md

-## Kanban app built with React , Tailwind and Zustand.
+## Kanban board with React , Tailwind and Zustand.

 _Note: Packages used in this project are installed with yarn and using NPM might lead to a conflict between lock files._